Mandatory Quarantine Following Non-Essential Travel

 The Order remains in effect for as long as the State Health Officer’s Regional Stay at Home Order remains in effect in the Southern California Region.
 This directive is mandatory, and failure to follow it is a violation of the County Health Officer’s Revised Temporary Targeted Safer at Home Order for Control of COVID-19: Tier 1 Substantial Surge Updated Response (Revised Temporary Order).

-For your reference, the revised Safer at Home Orders and appendices are posted on the county’s website:
+For your reference, the revised Safer at Home Orders and appendices are posted on Los Angeles County's website:

 1. County Health Officer Order, Temporary Targeted Safer at Home Health Officer Order for Control of COVID-19: Tier 1 Substantial Surge Updated Response, dated Dec.
 30, 2020